 One of the most fun parts was not adding mechanics.
 It was making systems connect to each other

 Personally, one of the most satisfying parts of development was not adding isolated features.
+It was seeing different features begin to connect.

 For example:

-• Your Magic Experience Points increases your magic level
+Your Magic Experience Points increases your magic level

-• Higher magic levels unlock combined spells
+Higher magic levels unlock combined spells

-• Defeating enemies fills up Cosmos Energy
+Defeating enemies fills up Cosmos Energy

-• When Cosmos Energy is full, you can create a transfer gate
+When Cosmos Energy is full, you can create a transfer gate

-• In the night field, Fire can burn fallen logs and branch piles
+In the night field, Fire can burn fallen logs and branch piles

-• Slimes panic when they encounter those flames
+Slimes panic when they encounter those flames

 Once these links started to appear, the world stopped feeling like a collection of test functions.
+It started to feel more like an actual game world.

 One of my favorite parts is that magic no longer affects only enemies.
+It also affects the environment.

 When beginners make games, it is easy for everything to stay trapped within the simple loop of “attack” and “enemy.”
+But the moment the player can affect the world itself, the game suddenly feels much more real.

 That gave me a lot of confidence.